worldline/learning-kotlin/docs/src/en/backend-development/README.md

 ## PW: develop the same API with Spring Boot

-- Create a project on [start.ktor.io](https://start.ktor.io/) with the following dependencies: Spring Web, Spring Boot DevTools.
+- Create a project on [https://start.spring.io/](https://start.spring.io/) with the following dependencies: Spring Web and Spring Boot DevTools.
-- Choose Kotlin as the language and set the other settings as you like.
+- Choose Kotlin as the language.
-- Click on "Generate"
-- Download the archive, unzip it, and open it with IntelliJ (preferably) or VSCode
+- Click on "Generate".
+Download the archive, unzip it, and open the project with IntelliJ (preferably) or VSCode.
-  - For VSCode, install a [Kotlin extension](https://marketplace.visualstudio.com/search?term=kotlin&target=VSCode&category=All%20categories&sortBy=Relevance) and [Spring Boot Extension Pack](https://marketplace.visualstudio.com/items?itemName=Pivotal.vscode-boot-dev-pack).
-However, Spring extension do not seem to support kotlin.
+  - For VSCode, install a [Kotlin extension](https://marketplace.visualstudio.com/search?term=kotlin&target=VSCode&category=All%20categories&sortBy=Relevance) and [Spring Boot Extension Pack](https://marketplace.visualstudio.com/items?itemName=Pivotal.vscode-boot-dev-pack) ( :warning: Spring extension do not seem to support kotlin).
 - Create the same `Customer` data class in the `model` package withotut the `@Serializable` annotation.
-- In Spring, Rest controllers serve the purpose of Ktor routes, where a controller defined a Rest resource.
 - Create a `controller` package that contains a `CustomerController` class.
+  - :bulb: In Spring, Rest controllers serve the purpose of Ktor routes, where a controller defines a Rest resource.
 - Define the same endpoints as in the previous PW.
 - Run and test the API.
 IntelliJ already provides run configurations for spring boot projects.